ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 * include both absolute and relative expiration times
 * add specificity about markdown support / create GFM-MIMI Markdown variant
 * remove tag from URLs in ExternalPart and implied headers

+## Changes between draft-mahy-mimi-content-05 and draft-mahy-mimi-content-06

+* remove lastSeen field
+* improve guidance on processing MultiPart with content ID URIs
+* add extra copy of the salt to Message ID construction to prevent SHA256 length extension attack
+* future-proof timestamp format hub timestamp
+* IANA register the MIMI extension keys used in the draft
+* lots of changes for internal consistency
 * rebuild all the examples from a script. make sure the EDN and CBOR correspond and the CDDL validates the CBOR.